 St Anne’s College, Seminar Room 9

-Join acclaimed literary translators who have featured on prestigious shortlists and longlists to hear more about their translation practices and choices.
-They will discuss a short poem or passage that they recently translated, and give the audience insight into the “hows” and “whys” of their translatory approach!
-This year we are thrilled to be joined by Bryan Karetnyk, Celia Hawkesworth, Rosie Hedger, Rachael McGill, Nick Caistor, and Delija Valiukenas all shortlisted for the 2019 Oxford-Weidenfeld Prize.
-This session will be chaired by Karen Leeder.
+Audiences were invited to join acclaimed literary translators who have featured on prestigious shortlists and longlists to hear more about their translation practices and choices.
+They discussed a short poem or passage that they recently translated, and gave the audience insight into the “hows” and “whys” of their translatory approach!
+This year we were thrilled to be joined by Bryan Karetnyk, Celia Hawkesworth, Rosie Hedger, Rachael McGill, Nick Caistor, and Delija Valiukenas all shortlisted for the 2019 Oxford-Weidenfeld Prize.
+This session was chaired by Karen Leeder.

 Bryan Karetnyk is a Wolfson Scholar in the Humanities at University College London.
 He read Russian and Japanese at the University of Edinburgh.
 In recent years he has translated several major works by the émigré author Gaito Gazdanov, including The Spectre of Alexander Wolf (2013), The Buddha’s Return (2014) and The Flight (2016).
 He is also the editor and principal translator of the Penguin Classics anthology Russian Émigré Short Stories from Bunin to Yanovsky (2017).
 His writing has appeared in The Times Literary Supplement, the Los Angeles Review of Books and The Spectator.